 First, I would like to thank Peter Lyons for doing continued research on this company.
-Since my previous introduction to Chapman, Peter has kindly sent me sufficient material to warrant a replacement.
-I had the wrong Chapman.
+Since my previous introduction to Chapman, Peter has kindly tracked down the company's incorporation papers and some of their activites.

 Alonzo Page Chapman was a central figure in this story.
 A boot and shoe merchant during the 1880s in Chicago, he married Nancy Bowen in 1875.
 After moving to Boston they had a son in 1879, Waldo Ernest Chapman.

 Alonzo was employed as a furniture salesman at B. A. Atkinson a furniture Company that ultimately went out of business in 1893.
 No further information has surfaced of his whereabouts until in 1904, he and William Sears started a retail furniture business as Chapman & Sears, Boston, where they continued until 1907.
 This business was located at 101 Portland Street, Boston.
 Just 2 doors down from the future address of The Chapman Company.